 Gentrification is not coming from nowhere, this is, it did not happened by chance or by mere fashion.
 It arises from a general social context, and that context is neither more nor less than the dramatic social inequities that, far from soften, are becoming bigger within our society.
 Gentrification is a reflection and a consequence of a world where the gap between rich and poor is growing and is now greater than ever before.
-Moreover, it is a proof that social classes exist, that class struggle is a reality, that there are indeed rich and poor, advantaged and disadvantaged, and that latter very usually lose their fights.
+Moreover, it is a proof that social classes exist, that class struggle is a daily reality, that there are indeed rich and poor, advantaged and disadvantaged, and that the latter very usually lose their fights, at least currently.

 In this sense, nobody should try to respond in a simplistic and forceful way to the question of whether gentrification is good or bad, but it should rather be specified to whom gentrification is good or is bad, because only in that way we would begin to have a true idea of what is the phenomenon about.

-The truth is, in reality, simply and hard, that gentrification does not benefit everyone, but only a few, which is the wealthy.
+The truth is, in reality, that gentrification does not benefit everyone, but only a few, which is those who are wealthy.
 That is, it is a process designed by and for the upper classes, which benefits those with money, not the poor.
-For as we have seen, is certainly good for a neighbourhood to tidy up, to develop and thrive, but it is not worthy if, in return, most of its neighbours lose their homes, nor is it so good and, above all, fair if everything happens at the expense of others, to the detriment of others, and is not so good that only a minority benefits from it, while a majority loses and becomes homeless at least for a while.
+For as we have seen, is certainly good for a neighbourhood to tidy up, to develop and thrive, but it is not worthy if, in return, most of its neighbours lose their homes, nor is it so good and, above all, fair, if everything happens at the expense of others, to the detriment of others, and is not so good that only a minority benefits from it, while a majority loses and becomes homeless at least for a while.

 (The case of Luz neighbourhood, in São Paulo)